 - any commercial endorsement, promotion of any product, service, organisation or publication;

 - misleading, deceptive, violate a third party’s rights or are otherwise contrary to law.

 We reserve the right to reject submissions that do not comply with the letter and spirit of these rules.

-You agree to only include code, data, or other materials in a submission for the GovHack contest that you have the right to use and release consist with these Contest Rules.
+You agree to only include code, data, or other materials in a submission for the GovHack competition that you have the right to use and release consist with these Competition Rules.

 All code and data must be available under an appropriately open license that allows reuse, commercial use, remixing and redistribution.
 As the owner of the code you can fork that code and commercialise if you want, but to be eligible for the competition, the codebase and demonstration submitted must be open sourced.
 All other content submitted must be Creative Commons BY licensed.
 For instance you may choose to submit an incredible dynamic or static data visualisation as your team contribution.

 Use of third party tools and APIs under open use license is allowed under the GovHack Competition rules.
 If you use such a tool or API in your entry you must note and take responsibility for adhering to the third party terms of service.
 Competitors must be able to retain IP of created content according to any third party terms of service.

 The reason for the open licensing of code and content is because GovHack is about awesome outcomes that anyone can use and build on.
 Great innovation comes from building on the greatness of those who came before.